Divisibility properties of weighted $k$ regular partitions: Introduction

 These generalized partition functions arise in the study of combinatorial generating functions, identities of the Rogers--Ramanujan type, and in asymptotic enumeration problems.
-For instance, Bringmann and Ono~\cite{BringmannOno2006} used harmonic Maass forms to study exact formulas and asymptotic expansions for partition-type functions.
-Similarly, Andrews and Garvan~\cite{AndrewsGarvan1988} investigated crank functions and ranks of partitions, while Mahlburg~\cite{Mahlburg2005} applied $p$-adic modular forms to obtain infinite families of congruences.
+Although we assume that $r_2\geq r_1$ throughout this paper, we note that $c_{k,k,1}(n)$ counts the number of $k$-core partitions of $n$, which were shown by Ono \cite{Onotcore1,Onotcore2} and Granville--Ono \cite{GranvilleOno} to be positive for $k\geq 4$ (i.e., $c_{k,k,1}(n)>0$ for $k\geq 4$ and $n\in\mathbb{N}$).
+Taking $r_1=r_2=r$, one recovers the $k$-th infinite Borwein product $\prod_{n\geq 1} \frac{1-q^n}{1-q^{kn}}$ taken to the power $-r$; if one allows negative $r$, then signs of these Fourier coefficients were considered as special cases of results of Schlosser and Zhou \cite{SchlosserZhou}.

 In this paper, we extend the study of $5$-regular partitions by analyzing the arithmetic and asymptotic behavior of the generalized partition function $c_{k, r_1, r_2}(n)$.
-Our aim is to build upon the results of Zheng~\cite{Zheng2022} and integrate techniques from modular forms, $q$-series, and analytic number theory to investigate congruences, divisibility properties, and the density of values satisfying specific arithmetic constraints, obtaining congruences satisfied by the weighted $k$-regular partition function $c_{k, r_1, r_2}(n)$ modulo primes.
+Our aim to is build upon the results of Zheng ~\cite{Zheng2022} in order to obtain congruences satisfied by the weighted $k$-regular partition function $c_{k, r_1, r_2}(n)$ modulo primes.

 \begin{thm} Let \( p \) be a prime and \( M \geq 1 \) an odd integer satisfying \( p \geq M \).
 Let \( m \geq 5 \) be a sufficiently large prime, such that $\frac{(p-1)(m-1)}{4}$ is even and let \( r \geq 1 \) be an integer.
 Let \( c_{p, r, Mr}(n) \) be as defined in~\eqref{defico}, and set \( s = \gcd(r, 24) \) and \( d = \gcd\!\left( \frac{24}{s},\, p - M \right) \).
 Then there exists a set of primes \( \ell \) of positive density such that